By: Robert Avsec, Executive Fire Officer

 So, if firefighters are tactical athletes–And I agree, as do the manufacturers of turn out gear and footwear—why do most fire departments not treat them like athletes when they suffer last time injuries or illness?
 The Denver (Colo.)
 Fire Department is one exception and hopefully there are others out there.
 But that’s not how most fire departments “roll.”

-When professional in college athletes suffer an injury, especially one that requires surgery, within days of their completed surgery they begin their new job: rehabilitation.
+As stated by Highland, IN car accident lawyers, when professional in college athletes suffer an injury, especially one that requires surgery, within days of their completed surgery they begin their new job: rehabilitation.
 And not just a couple of times a week for an hour or so each visit.
+If you have sustained some injury, check out https://votawlaw.com/choosing-a-medical-malpractice-lawyer/ to contact expert injury lawyers who can help you seek personal injury claim.

 Why the overall conditioning?
 Because the research has shown that maintaining the total body is important to the repaired body part.
 Exercise has been shown to enhance the body’s immune system; and part of that immune system is what’s in charge of repairing and returning that injured body part to full duty.